How to protect intellectual property at your startup

 - Registering your copyright protects your right to sue people who infringe on your copyright.
 And if your suit is successful, it allows you to collect damages and attorney’s fees.

-Protect your IP from investors
+Protect your IP with an NDA

 If you plan to approach potential investors to raise funds for your startup, you’ll have to divulge some or all of your proprietary information.
 Protect your IP from people to whom you’ve given your business plan, slide presentation, private placement memorandum, etc., by having them sign a nondisclosure agreement (NDA) indicating that they won’t copy the materials or share them with others.
 They should also acknowledge in writing that they will destroy all paper or electronic copies of the materials if they choose not to invest.